dulvrq/ddl8s1ts/README.md

 mapDisturbanceL8S1(ls_l8, ls_s1, l8_doys, s1_doys, dt_ref, ls_dem, dir_save, VI,
                              rf_model = rf_model, startDOY, endDOY, mmu, only_rf = F)
 ```

+#### Other note:

+  - It is a good idea to mask forest area before running this
+    function.
+  - A sub folder is automatically generated for saving RF results and
+    temporally tiles of mapping.
+  - 50% of reference samples are used for RF modeling, and the rest are
+    used for evaluation.

 ## Reference